The largest golf resorts in the world have an overwhelming American flavor.

 Five courses/72 holes plus an indoor golf dome: Atunyote, Shenendoah, Kaluhyat, Pleasant Knolls (nine holes), Sandstone Hollow (nine holes, par 3)

 Comment: Tom Fazio's Atunyote, host of a PGA Tour event from 2006-10, delivers an exclusive feel behind an ornate front gate in upstate New York.
-Construction of a luxury retail shop at the resort brought back original architect Rick Smith to redesign Shenendoah.
-It is scheduled to reopen in the fall.
+The resort brought back original architect Rick Smith to redesign Shenendoah.
 With a slope of 150, Kaluhyat is one of the country's toughest courses.

 18. The American Club